bfitzgerald3132/BankFraudDetection/README.md

 <p>The researchers developed six variations of this dataset to help data scientists identify biases that could arise in a production environment.
 These variants take "customer_age" as a protected attribute _A_ (i.e. an attribute tied to discriminatory fraud detection) and differentiate customers under 50 (the privileged group) from customers over fifty (the unprivileged group).
 The variants are designed to reflect the following data biases:</p>
 <ul>
   <li>Group size disparity.
 Only 10% of customers are over fifty, leading to less accurate predictions for this age group.</li>
-  <li>Prevalence disparity (Variant II).
+  <li>Prevalence disparity.
 Age (or directly correlating factors) were used to calculate labels.
 Training on these labels will therefore amplify statistical bias through a positive feedback loop. </li>
-  <li>Separability disparity (Variant II).
+  <li>Separability disparity.
 Each age group has a tendency to self-segregate in ways that can either heighten or lower risk of fraud.
 Feedzai's paper gives the example of younger people being more willing to use ATMs at night in poorly-lit areas, heightening their use of fraud.</li>
 </ul>

 <p>My random forest model of the dataset achieved ~98.5% accuracy with the specified hyperparameters, which the dataset's creators listed as a target value.
 My false positive rate, or FPR (which the dataset creators considered a better metric) was ~1.14%.</p>